 These courses explore cultural diversity in the United States through an interdisciplinary framework combining historical, literary, and cultural analysis.
 Students are introduced to the methods and questions central to the interdisciplinary field of American Studies, and special attention is paid to issues of race, ethnicity, gender, class, and sexualities in exploring American histories and cultures.
 Topics may include ; Class and Culture; Body Politics; Comparative Ethnicities; The New Negro Movement; Race, Class, and the American Dream; Urban Landscapes.

-This course fulfills the DIV II social sciences distribution requirement and US Diversity graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and US Diversity graduation requirement.

 200 Aspects of American Culture